FOUND SUBJECTS at the Moonspeaker

 UPDATE 2016-01-01 - I'm happy to add some new information here to reflect that fan fiction communities in general certainly do not all equate with my experience.
 In fact, it was my growing knowledge of how three dimensional and wonderful it can be once you find a solid footing in one that made my disappointment so acute when this particular iteration failed.
 A thoughtful overview of the history of fans on-line is provided at Fanlore.org, and if you want to read (or listen) to an outsider's perspective who learned to respect fans, have a read of The Fan is a Tool-Using Animal by Maciej Cegłowski.

 In the end, even that didn't chase me out of writing fanfic.
 What did probably affects a lot of writers, especially if the Royal Academy of Bards bard feedback month is anything to go by.
 What finally knocked me down was the indifference.
 Writing is something writers do because for them, writing is like breathing.
 So I continue to write.
 But fanfic is different from other forms of writing because it is a communal experience, it is about interacting with readers who are often also writers of fanfic themselves.
-(If you don't believe me, search for "Harry Potter" and "fanfic", you'll be gobsmacked.)
+(If you don't believe me, search for "Harry Potter" and "fanfic", you'll be gobsmacked.
+Then check out star trek fanfic.
+You'll be more gobsmacked.)
 When the community is no longer present, or is unwelcoming, the fanfic cycle coughs and dies.

 The "communal experience" aspect is both a feature and a bug.
 It's a great feature, hands down.
 The trouble is, communities both firmspace and virtual tend to struggle with diversity issues as soon as they begin to come together around a significant pop culture phenomenon.
 As soon as the participants begin to include more than the usual mainstream audience, things get harder.
 The more mainstream folks respond with bewilderment and outrage to different takes on "their" stuff that non-mainstream folks notice or prefer to feature.
 If this sounds a lot like my view of Tappert and Raimi's response above, that's no coincidence.
 It's not surprising, and it is tough for people to parse these issues out successfully in firmspace, let alone on-line.
 The end result for me at least, is that I found myself without a fanfic community to participate in, and so like many others, I hung up my fanfic quill and moved on to other things.
 Sometimes you have to let these things go.
 (Top)